wayneinvein/LibraryManagementJava/README.md

 The system ensures proper validation of user inputs.

-How to Run:
+How to Run:-

 Compile the program: javac MyLibrary.java

 Run the program: java MyLibrary

-Usage:
+Usage:-

 Once the program runs, you will see a menu with options.
 Enter the corresponding number for the action you want to perform.

-Working:
+Working:-

 The system starts by displaying a menu with options for book management.